-One of the most prevalent and widely practiced form of non-western maternal health treatment in Pakistan is religious or spiritual therapy based on the Islamic faith.
-Religious therapy involves going to a spiritual practitioner, called a 'pir' who recites Islamic religious verses on water, jaggery (brown sugar) or on black pepper, and gives it to the pregnant woman to eat or drink.
-Often a 'taveez' (amulet), containing verses from the Quran, is also given to the pregnant woman to wear until delivery which is then passed on to the newborn.
-Targeting the faith healers ('babji') who wield great authority and power and who pregnant women visit almost monthly for the renewal of the 'taveez' may be a promising avenue for changing nutrition behavior or supplement uptake.
+One of the most prevalent and widely practiced forms of non-western maternal health treatment in Pakistan is religious or spiritual therapy based on the Islamic faith.
+Religious therapy involves going to a spiritual practitioner, called a pir, who recites Islamic religious verses on water, jaggery (brown sugar) or black pepper, and gives it to the pregnant woman to eat or drink.
+Often a taveez (amulet), containing verses from the Quran, is also given to the pregnant woman to wear until delivery and is then passed on to the newborn.
+Targeting the faith healers (babji) who wield great authority and power and who pregnant women visit almost monthly for the renewal of the taveez may be a promising avenue for changing nutrition behavior or supplement uptake.